pagopa/io-backend/README.md

 ## Mobile App compatibility

 To handle Backend compatibility with several Mobile App versions, the oldest mobile app version supported by the backend is stored into the property `minAppVersion` inside the `package.json`.
-This value is provided to the app throw the `/info` API.
+This value is provided to the app through the `/info` API.
 If the mobile app version is lower an upgrade is required.

 ## How to contribute